TTKVentures/TTKVentures.github.io/sbei.md

 Absolutely--but only if you want us around.
 We aim to prove ourselves as so valuable through the ramp up years, that you want us to stay on as an investment partner.

 #### <ins>Will I earn a salary?
 Yes, in fact--we'll require it.
-Stability with your personal finances is a prerequistie to being able to concentrate on your business.
+Stability with your personal finances is a prerequisite to being able to concentrate on your business.

 #### <ins>What about other health and other benefits?
-At a minimum you'll have health insurance through the bussiness.
+At a minimum you'll have health insurance through the business.
 Stability with your personal health is a prerequisite to be able to concentrate on the business.
 Other benefits and details are mutually agreed upon and based on individual/family circumstances.